 Chris Halliday HallidayPartner

-In his practice, Christopher counsels clients on strategic intellectual property issues in the pharmaceutical, biotechnology, chemical, medical device, battery, catalysis and food science areas.
-He prepares and prosecutes patent applications related to new chemical entities, pharmaceutical formulations and biologics, as well as implantable medical devices, chemical processes and catalysts.
+In his practice, Christopher counsel’s clients on strategic intellectual property issues in the pharmaceutical, biotechnology, chemical, medical device, battery, catalysis, and food science areas.
+Chris also prepares and prosecutes patent applications related to new chemical entities, pharmaceutical formulations, and biologics, as well as implantable medical devices, chemical processes and catalysts.

 - A US pharmaceutical company in its acquisition of a biopharmaceutical company focused on the development of a clinical-stage investigational therapy for orphan metabolic diseases.

 - A specialty pharmaceutical company in its agreement with a multinational pharmaceutical and biotechnology corporation to develop a combination drug device overdose rescue pen under which the multinational pharmaceutical and biotechnology corporation will develop and commercialize the product in the United States and the specialty pharmaceutical company will receive royalties on net sales.

 - A specialty pharmaceutical company in its agreement with a biotech company for the development of a novel drug device combination product to be developed for the treatment of suspected acute myocardial infarction.